Cohomology with causally restricted supports: Discussion

 \section{Discussion}

-We have shown how to compute the de~Rham cohomology with causally restricted supports (retarded, advanced, past compact, future compact, spacelike compact and timelike compact) on a globally hyperbolic Lorentzian spacetime.
+We have shown how to compute the de~Rham cohomology with causally restricted supports (retarded, advanced, past compact, future compact, spacelike compact and timelike compact) on a globally hyperbolic Lorentzian spacetime, using special properties of the d'Alembert wave operator and its Green functions.
 The result (Theorems~\ref{thm:pf}, \ref{thm:sc-tc} and Corollary~\ref{cor:pairing}) expresses these causally restricted cohomologies in terms of the standard de~Rham cohomologies of the spacetime manifold, with either unrestricted or compact supports.
-These results, confirm and generalize the independent similar results of the recent work~\cite{benini}, with the generalizations described below.
+These results, confirm the independent similar results of the recent work~\cite{benini}.
+However, since our method does not rely on the strong invariance properties of the de~Rham complex under topological homotopies, we have also obtained further results.
+In particular, our method is also applicable to the Calabi complex (Theorem~\ref{thm:calabi}).
+The Calabi complex appears in linearized gravity on constant curvature backgrounds in a way similar to the de~Rham complex in Maxwell theory.
+These results answer some questions that have naturally arisen in recent investigations of classical and quantum gauge theories on curved spacetimes.

-Further, we showed how the special geometric features of the de~Rham complex, which we used in the cohomology calculation, can be interpreted in terms of homological algebra and applied to other complexes of differential operators that could arise in the investigation of the geometry of classical and quantum field theories.
-These applications are illustrated on the specific example of the Calabi (or Killing-Riemann-Bianchi) complex, which plays for linearized gravity on constant curvature backgrounds a role analogous to the de~Rham complex for Maxwell-like field theories.
-We have also made comments about the covariance of causally restricted cohomologies under specific types of morphisms between spacetimes, adapted to their causal structure, and under changes of the causal structure itself.
+Finally, we have also made comments about other questions that have naturally appeared in these investigations.
+Namely, we discussed the covariance of causally restricted cohomologies under specific types of morphisms between spacetimes, adapted to their causal structure, and under changes of the causal structure itself.

-A fuller discussion of the Calabi complex, including its relevant geometric properties that are difficult to locate in or are absent from the current literature, is deferred to future work~\cite{kh-calabi}.
-In the future, it will also be interesting to find the analogs of the Calabi complex on more general Lorentzian backgrounds, which would consist of differential complexes resolving the locally constant sheaf of Killing vectors on a given background.
-It is also a separate challenge to compute independently and effectively compute the cohomology of the Killing sheaf based on the topological and geometric information on a given background.
+We have presented almost the bare minimum of information about the Calabi complex that is needed to obtain our results.
+A fuller discussion of this interesting complex, including relevant geometric properties that are difficult to locate in or are absent from the current literature, is deferred to future work~\cite{kh-calabi}.
+In the future, it will also be interesting to find the analogs of the Calabi complex on more general Lorentzian backgrounds, which would consist of differential complexes resolving the sheaf of Killing vectors on a given background.
+However, we conjecture that the Hodge-like structure that we have used to compute causally restricted cohomologies will be shared by all of them.